ksaaskil/functional-programming-examples/monocle-ts/article.md

 expect(elvisUpperCased).toHaveProperty("firstName", "ELVIS");
 ```

-This all nice and good, but the true power of optics becomes more clear when you compose them.
+This all nice and good, but the true power of optics becomes clearer when you start to compose them.
 We'll see examples of this soon when introducing new optics.

 ## Optional